“The only time you should ever look back is to see how far you’ve come…”

-I recognized that I’m very much still a work in progress (and will always be), but the last 10 years has been a great learning curve filled with a plethora of valuable lessons.
+I recognized that I’m very much still a work in progress (and will always be), but the decade has been a great learning curve filled with a plethora of valuable lessons.

 These lessons have helped shaped me as the person I am today and continue to be a helpful guidance as I forge ahead in life.
 I hope that they prove to be as valuable to you, whatever your age may be.